geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 * Spring Framework Preparation / Java 17 build
 * Wicket 9 Content Security Policy / Wicket 9 Dialog
-* OAuthor 2 Security modules
+* OAuth 2 Security modules
 * ImageN / JAI-Ext

-Progress made on Milestone 1 activites reduce the target goal for Phase 2 **Funding Activation** and can be started immediately.
+Progress made on Milestone 1 activities reduce the target goal for Phase 2 **Funding Activation** and can be started immediately.

 #### Q: Can my developers work in-kind on this activity?